New Yorker charged with stalking French actress Cotillard

-NEW YORK Oscar-winning actress Marion Cotillard, cast in the next Batman movie, has a role in a real life Gotham crime after a stalker sent threatening messages to her fan site, authorities said on Saturday.
+NEW YORK Oscar-winning actress Marion Cotillard, cast in the next Batman movie, has a role in a real life Gotham crime after a stalker sent threatening messages to her fan site.

 She was charged with sending threatening messages to a French movie actress, according to a criminal complaint.
-The actress is Cotillard, a law enforcement source told Reuters.
+The actress is Cotillard, a law enforcement source told Reuters on Saturday.

 "The guilt and sorrow I feel now, I won't feel after it happens," said one of the videos Yuan e-mailed from Queens to fan club servers in New Jersey.